-- In addition to identifying potential infection, member businesses have an important role to play in supporting health authorities in contact tracing. - Contact tracing includes all staff, contractors and patrons and must include: - Full name - Phone number - Email or residential address - Date and time of entry and estimated exit time where feasible. - Businesses must be able to provide this information to public health officers within the stated time requested. - Maintenance of effective records, survey/questionnaire responses and other customer information may be vital in the community response to COVID-19. - Pre-screening also helps to increase staff and customer confidence that they are safe. - Businesses will need to enhance record keeping capacity to store large volumes of data, i.e. pre-screening and contact details for customers and staff, whilst maintaining confidentiality and in compliance with privacy legislation.
+- In addition to identifying potential infection, member businesses have an important role to play in supporting health authorities in contact tracing. - Contact tracing includes all staff, contractors and patrons and must include: - Full name - Phone number - Email or residential address - Date and time of patronage - Businesses must be able to provide this information to public health officers within the stated time requested. - Maintenance of effective records, survey/questionnaire responses and other customer information may be vital in the community response to COVID-19. - Pre-screening also helps to increase staff and customer confidence that they are safe. - Businesses will need to enhance record keeping capacity to store large volumes of data, i.e. pre-screening and contact details for customers and staff, whilst maintaining confidentiality and in compliance with privacy legislation.